aatmanvaidya/aatmanvaidya.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-I am a SDE/ Researcher at [Tattle](https://tattle.co.in/), where I contribute to building citizen centric open-source tools and datasets to understand and respond to online harms and abuse in India.
+I am a Research Engineer at [Tattle](https://tattle.co.in/), where I contribute to building citizen centric open-source tools and datasets to understand and respond to online harms and abuse in India.

-I work at the intersection of language, technology and society.
-My research interests broadly lie in computational social science and human centered AI, with a focus in measuring and mitigating harms like hate speech and misinformation particularly in low-resource contexts and making digital spaces safer and more inclusive.
+I work at the intersection of <u>language</u>, <u>technology</u> and <u>society</u>.
+My research interests broadly lie in `computational social science` and `human centered AI`, with a focus in measuring and mitigating online harms in low-resource contexts and making digital spaces safer and more inclusive.

 Here are some research directions I work on: